Summer is upon us and many new and exciting happenings continue at The PRS Group!

-NEW RISK REPORTS FOR FEBRUARY
+NEW RISK REPORT

-NEW PROPRIETARY COUNTRY RISK SOFTWARE
+PROPRIETARY COUNTRY RISK SOFTWARE

 PRS’ new country risk software is complete!
 PRS2017 is an upgraded version of the proprietary database and data analysis software that is a vital tool in the formulation of our risk assessments.
 The software provides our analysts with ready access to tens of thousands of data points that can be used to determine baseline levels of country risk, inform the calculation of regime probabilities and risk trajectories that are central components of the Coplin-O’Leary methodology, and alert analysts to changes in economic conditions that could impact risk levels in each of the 100 Political Risk Services (PRS) countries covered.